 While technology as a whole is a rapidly growing industry, fintech has arguably seen the greatest transformation of them all.

 Still, more people than not remain unfamiliar with the term.
 By definition from Investopedia, fintech applies to ways in which people transact business.
-Thanks to the evolution of the Internet, the term has altered to include any form of advancement in the sector, including retail banking, investing, and cryptocurrencies such as bitcoin and blockchain.
+Thanks to the evolution of the Internet, the term has altered to include any form of advancement in the sector, including retail banking, investing, and cryptocurrencies such as bitcoin and its backing technology, blockchain.

 Established in 1998, PayPal (NASDAQ:PYPL) is one of the first digital payment and money transfer systems.
 The number of e-commerce payment systems has, of course, expanded since then to include hundreds of companies, including: Square (NYSE:SQ), Payline Data, BitPay and Venmo, to name a few.